 Following is the schematic for ATmega32, without RTC (updated on 10 May 2010):

-Following is the schematic for ATmega32, with RTC (added on 17 May 2010).
+Following is the schematic for ATmega32, with RTC (added on 17 May 2010; CS pin correction, PB4 instead of PB1, done in Mar 2014).
 Here two supply voltages are used, 3.3v for SD & 5v for remaining ICs.

 The aim of this project was to learn interfacing of SD card and to understand the data transfer in raw format as well as in FAT32 format.
 I started with raw data transfer, sending some data to any block of the microSD, reading a block of it, reading and writing multiple blocks, erasing multiple blocks.
 All this in raw format.
 I used RS232 for viewing the data read by microcontroller from SD card.
 The uc sends the data to HyperTerminal.
 Similarly, to write data to card, the data was fed thru HyperTerminal, by typing some text.